-Business Cobar CBD Applies to land in Cobar Zoned B2 Local Centre under Cobar Local mining or residential mining or residential.

-Environmental Plan 2012 which cannot be categorised as farmland, those categorised as Business Cobar CBD and Business Village, which cannot be categorised as farmland, mining or residential.
+Business Cobar CBD Applies to land in Cobar Zoned B2 Local Centre under Cobar Local Environmental Plan 2012 which cannot be categorised as farmland, mining or residential.
+Business Village Applies to land in villages which cannot be categorised as farmland, mining or residential.
+Business Ordinary Applies to land in the Cobar Local Government Area, other than those categorised as Business Cobar CBD and Business Village, which cannot be categorised as farmland, mining or residential.